 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is inherently uncertain as to outcome.
 We have not previously submitted an NDA to the FDA or similar drug approval filings to comparable foreign regulatory authorities for any of our product candidates.
 Any inability to complete preclinical and clinical development successfully could result in additional costs to us, or any future collaborators, and impair our ability to generate revenues from product sales, regulatory and commercialization milestones and royalties.
-Moreover, if (1) we, or any future collaborators, are required to conduct additional clinical trials or other testing of our product candidates beyond the trials and testing that we, or they contemplate, (2) we, or any future collaborators, are unable to successfully complete clinical trials of our product candidates or other testing, (3) the results of these trials or tests are unfavorable, uncertain or are only modestly favorable, or (4) there are unacceptable safety concerns associated with our product candidates, we, or any future collaborators, may:
+Moreover, if (1) we, or any future collaborators, are required to modify our trial designs, such as required modifications with respect to patient populations, endpoints, comparators or trial duration, (2) we, or any future collaborators, are required to conduct additional clinical trials or other testing of our product candidates beyond the trials and testing that we, or they contemplate, (3) we, or any future collaborators, are unable to successfully complete clinical trials of our product candidates or other testing, (4) the results of these trials or tests are unfavorable, uncertain or are only modestly favorable, or (5) there are unacceptable safety concerns associated with our product candidates, we, or any future collaborators, may:

-- be delayed in obtaining marketing approval for our product candidates; - not obtain marketing approval at all; - obtain approval for indications or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or significant safety warnings, including boxed warnings; - be subject to additional post-marketing testing or other requirements; or

-• be required to remove the product from the market after obtaining marketing approval.
+- be delayed in obtaining marketing approval for our product candidates; - not obtain marketing approval at all; - obtain approval for indications or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or significant safety warnings, including boxed warnings; - be subject to additional post-marketing testing or other requirements; or - be required to remove the product from the market after obtaining marketing approval.